Skip to main content

 Different parents try different approaches to toilet training at night.
 Some swear by lifting deep sleepers for a ‘dream wee’ when they head up to bed, while others limit the amount of drink before bed.
 No two children are the same, and it’s all about what works best for your family.
 Try a variety of methods and you’ll soon settle on the most effective.

-5. Keep calm and carry on
+5. Our best tips for toilet training at night: Keep calm and carry on

 Keep calm if there are accidents